EndeavourAccuracy/FOSSTube/README.txt

 character-set-server=utf8mb4
 $ sudo service mysql restart

-Edit FSTube.sql to change all instances of "YOURPASS", and optionally also change the name of forum board "FSTube".
+Edit FOSSTube.sql to change all instances of "YOURPASS", and optionally also change the name of forum board "FOSSTube".
-Then use FSTube.sql to create all MySQL tables.
+Then use FOSSTube.sql to create all MySQL tables.

 Enable various Apache and PHP extensions:
 $ sudo a2enmod rewrite